-- Healthy soil, based on optimum pH and nutrient levels, and good structure; - A highly diverse sward, comprising multiple species of grass, legumes and forbs; - Short grazing duration, long return period, rotational grazing; - Minimising soil compaction.
+- Healthy soil, based on optimum pH and nutrient levels, and good structure; - A highly diverse sward, comprising multiple species of grass, legumes and forbs; - Short duration, rotational grazing with longer residuals; - Minimising soil compaction.

 A healthy soil is the foundation of all farming.
-A soil with nutrient deficiencies or incorrect pH will not support optimum pasture growth, allowing weeds that can tolerate, or are even adapted to, sub-optimal conditions, to out compete pasture species.
-Good soil structure is vital for optimum root growth, holding onto moisture while also allowing soil to drain freely, which compaction, whether from farm vehicles or stock, destroys.
-Observation of docks on farms shows that they often appear in wet and waterlogged areas of fields, though research on this is lacking, so it is not clear if they prefer wet areas or are more tolerant of waterlogging than the pasture species, so gain a competitive advantage.
-Regardless, improving drainage through reliving compaction, artificial drainage, and improving soil structure are all important remediation tools.
+A soil with nutrient deficiencies or sub-optimal pH will not support optimum pasture growth, allowing weeds that can tolerate, or are even adapted to, sub-optimal conditions to out-compete the pasture.
+Good soil structure is vital for optimum root growth, allowing soils to hold onto moisture; on the other hand, compaction caused by farm vehicles or livestock can destroy soil structure which prevents a soil from draining freely.
+Observation of docks on-farms shows that they often appear in wet and waterlogged areas of fields, though research on this is lacking.
+It is not clear if they prefer wet areas or are more tolerant of waterlogging than the pasture species, thus gaining a competitive advantage.
+Regardless, improving drainage through minimising compaction, using artificial drainage and improving soil aggregation are all important to ensure good structure, optimum pasture growth and minimal weeds.

-The common view in farming since the second world war has been that to maximise yield the species or cultivar with the highest yield was identified and then grown in monoculture.
-This view is increasingly being challenged (Weigelt et al., 2009; Sturludóttir et al., 2014) and .
-From an ecological perspective monocultures have many vacant ecological niches that are ripe for weeds to take advantage of.
-By having multiple species of each of the three key pasture components, i.e., grasses, legumes and forbs (e.g., plantain and chicory), the amount of vacant ecological space is significantly reduced, decreasing the space available to weeds.
-Further, different species grow at different times of year, so, ensuring that the ecological space is full all year round.
+The common view in farming since the Second World War has been that to maximise yield, the species or cultivar with the highest yield was identified and then grown in monoculture.
+This view is increasingly being challenged (Weigelt et al., 2009; Sturludóttir et al., 2014).
+From an ecological perspective, monocultures have many vacant ecological niches that are ripe for weeds to take advantage of.
+By having multiple species of each of the three key pasture functional groups: grasses, legumes and forbs (e.g. plantain and chicory), the amount of vacant ecological space is significantly reduced, decreasing the space available for weeds.
+Further, different species grow at different times of year, so ensuring that the ecological niche is full all year round.

-Likewise, having species filling different ecological niches means having multiple species can produce higher yields than monocultures (Wendling et al., 2017).
-From the animal perspective, it is increasingly realised that simplified pastures with only a few species, while providing sufficient dry matter for the animal, fails to provide the diversity of diet animals need to truly thrive and perform well.
+Likewise, having multiple species filling different ecological niches can produce higher yields than monocultures (Wendling et al., 2017).
+From an animals perspective, it is increasingly realised that although simplified pastures with only a few species provide sufficient dry matter for the animal, they fail to provide the diversity of diet the animals need to truly thrive and perform well (Beck & Gregorini, 2020).